yuval-beiser/algo-trading/allcode.md

 longSL (0),
 shortSL (0);

-//[IntrabarOrderGeneration = True] //trade intra-bar
+[IntrabarOrderGeneration = True] //trade intra-bar

 //when no position reset CurShares - number of micro positions in same time if marketposition = 0